Skip to main content

 How should one describe Dr. Paul Eloe?
 Paul Eloe loves mathematics.

-• Dr. Eloe is a renaissance man, as far as mathematics is concerned.
-He is interested in and knows something about every area of mathematics.
-He is a prolific researcher; during his 40-plus years at UD, he has published more than 160 refereed articles and a book.
+• Dr. Eloe was a renaissance man, as far as mathematics was concerned.
+He was interested in and knows something about every area of mathematics.
+He was a prolific researcher; during his 40-plus years at UD, he published more than 160 refereed articles and a book.

-• He has taught 30 different undergraduate and graduate courses at UD, many outside his area.
-He has never said no to a teaching assignment.
-His courses are challenging, but anyone who has seen him work one-on-one with a student knows how much he cares about this students’ success.
+• He taught 30 different undergraduate and graduate courses at UD, many outside his area.
+He never said no to a teaching assignment.
+His courses were challenging, but anyone who saw him work one-on-one with a student knows how much he cares about this students’ success.

-• Dr. Eloe believes in nurturing mathematicians, students and faculty alike.
+• Dr. Eloe believed in nurturing mathematicians, students and faculty alike.

 Dr. Eloe is a champion of graduate education.
 As graduate program director for many years, he provided graduate training to many students from underrepresented populations.
 He saw the need for new directions in graduate education and spearheaded the creation of master’s programs in financial mathematics and in mathematics education.